ErzenXz/echat/README.md

 ### Step 3
     - Click create room

-Congratulations you have succesefully create a room, you can click the share button and  share it in Facebook, Twitter, or send it as a link or QR code.
+Congratulations you have succesefully created a room, you can click the share button and share it in Facebook, Twitter, or send it as a link or QR code.